d12frosted/elpa-mirror/melpa/tok-theme-readme.txt

-Tok is a minimal monochromatic theme for Emacs in the spirit of Zmacs and Smalltalk-80.
+Tok is a minimal neo-gothic theme for Emacs.